 The standard width of a measuring tape is ⅝ inch and this is really helpful because the standard measurement for seam allowances for most patterns is ⅝ inch.
 So when I am making simple patterns (like this pattern for shorts for example, or this pattern for a simple top) I am just using the width of my measuring tape to draw seam allowances in no time flat.

 6. The most common material for such tapes are reinforced polyester and fiberglass which I prefer because it doesn’t stretch.
-The narrow edges of the tape measure are often decorated with metal rivets that prevent it from wear.
+The narrow edges of the tape measure are often decorated with metal rivets that prevent it from wearing.

 7. Retractable measuring tapes have a self-enclosed case which is a big plus.
 They can be easily carried in a purse.
 Choose one that pulls out easily and retracts nicely as well.